 - You change the filter when recommended by the manufacturer

-Replacing your lead water service or pipe
+Replacing your lead water service pipe and lead loan opportunity

 The best way to remove lead from your drinking water is to replace your lead water service pipes.